IdentyMaverick/football-academy-site/project-root/README.md

-# 🧤 Ersin Korkmaz Akademi - Goalkeeper Training Academy
+# 🧤 Goalkeeper Training Academy Website

-Welcome to the official repository of **Ersin Korkmaz Akademi** — a modern and forward-thinking goalkeeper training academy dedicated to developing the next generation of elite goalkeepers.
+Welcome to the official repository of **Goalkeeper Training Academy Website** — a modern and forward-thinking goalkeeper training academy dedicated to developing the next generation of elite goalkeepers.

 This project is a responsive, single-page website designed to showcase the academy’s mission, team, services, and achievements.